slampalo/misc/cheatsheet.md

 ### **_Git configuration_**

 `git config [OPTIONS] [KEY] [VALUE]` = Git configuration
-> Setting up your profile is important because git have to record all the information of every single changes including WHO making the changes
+> NOTE: Setting up your profile is important because git have to record all the information of every single changes including WHO making the changes
 > - `git config --global user.name YOUR_NAME` = Set your user name
 > - `git config --global user.email YOUR_EMAIL` = Set your email
 >